Fellows Mentoring and Support Initiative

 Program and Goal

 The purpose of the Graduate College’s (GC) Fellows Mentoring and Support Initiative is to expand outreach efforts to Diversifying Faculty in Higher Education in Illinois (DFI) and Abraham Lincoln (Lincoln) Fellowship recipients at UIC.
 The goal of this initiative is to provide DFI and Lincoln Fellows with career and personal mentoring, advice, and referral support from GC faculty and staff.
 Our aim is to decrease early departure from Ph.D. programs.
 The GC is another “home away from home” where Fellows can meet with trustworthy individuals and access various career development workshops and community building events.
 Our services and activities are designed to help students to negotiate the rigors and isolation of graduate study.
 Ms. Demetria Ward-Kato will serve as the contact person for both Lincoln and DFI fellows.
-Dr. Aixa Alfonso and Dr. Ford will serve as mentors in the GC.
+Dr. Ford and other staff and faculty will serve as mentors in the GC.

 Activities and Services